Quality wines start in the vineyard

 Glen and Judy’s dream is to leave a legacy of one of the largest plantings of emerging varieties in Australia, all growing in beautifully managed, sustainable vineyards.

-To achieve that dream, they continue to nurture the land, reinvesting heavily in sustainable practices—including a significant solar installation to reduce their carbon footprint—to protect the wine industry for future generations.
+To achieve that dream, they continue to manage and nurture the land, reinvesting heavily in sustainable, with focus on soil,and plant health practices with an aim of producing the best fruit possible.
+They have also added a significant solar installation to reduce their carbon footprint—to protect the wine industry for future generations.

 Variety is the spice of life!